Glossary of Common Dental Terms

 Dentists use a lot of terms to describe problems and procedures.
-They would be glad to explain any term you don’t know, of course, but here are a few:
+They would be glad to explain any term you don’t know.

 Acute or chronic localized inflammation with a collection of pus, associated with tissue destruction and, frequently, swelling.